 How to Tell If Your Well Pump Pressure Switch Is Bad

-But how do you know for sure that your issue is the pressure switch?
-Here are some tell-tale signs that your pressure switch is beginning to fail:
+But how do you diagnose a bad well pressure switch?
+Here are some clear signs that your pressure switch is beginning to fail:

 - Your water pressure is at or above the cut-out pressure, yet the pump doesn’t turn off.